unstoppabledomains/docs/src/browser-resolution/browser-resolution-algorithm.md

 #### **TTL**

 Records TTL can be set for all records or individual types of records.
 TTL for all records can be set in `dns.ttl`.
 TTL for individual record type can be set in `dns.<RECORD>.ttl`.
 If `ttl` for individual record type is not set, a default `dns.ttl` needs to be applied.
+If `dns.ttl` record is not set, the client is recommended to use `300` \(5 minutes\) as a default value.

 Example crypto records setup: